et120/tasktracker/README.md

 ### Project Scope:

-This was a single day challenge sprint where I built a simple Task Tracking app that allows you to enter tasks & track the progress.
+This was a single day challenge sprint where I built a Simple Task Tracking app that allows you to enter tasks & track the progress.

-***Client Requirements:***
+***Key Requirements:***
-[x] Have data saved
+[] Have data saved
-[x] Be able to add tasks with various fields:
+- Be able to add tasks with various fields:
     - Task Name
     - Task Description
     - Task Status